Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewDrive.md

 ### Find a name for your drive

-By convention, we label our drive d? where ? is a incrementing counter.
+By convention, we label our drive d? where ? is an incrementing counter.
 To know what is the next number to be used do

 cat /etc/auto.ext_drives